-The dental team includes six dentists, eight dental nurses and one receptionist.
+The dental team includes two dentists (both are specialist orthodontists), eight dental nurses and one receptionist.
 The dental nurses also carry out reception duties.
 The practice has four treatment rooms.

-The practice is owned by an individual who is the principal dentist there.
-They have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
+The practice is owned by a company and as a condition of registration must have a person registered with the Care Quality Commission as the registered manager.
+Registered managers have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
+The registered manager at Addison Dental Practice was the principal dentist.